Keisuke Tsumura

-Keisuke Tsumura (津村 啓介, Tsumura Keisuke) is a Japanese politician serving in the House of Representatives in the Diet (national legislature) as a member of the Constitutional Democratic Party (CDP).
+Keisuke Tsumura (津村 啓介, Tsumura Keisuke) is a Japanese politician who served in the House of Representatives in the Diet (national legislature) as a member of the Constitutional Democratic Party (CDP).

 Early life

 Tsumura is a native of Tsuyama, Okayama.
 He attended the University of Tokyo and received an MBA from Oxford University.

 Political career

 He was elected for the first time in 2003.

 Tsumura ran in the 2018 DPFP leadership election, being one of the two candidates beside Yuichiro Tamaki.